SolarKnightsRacing/1_solaris/ADL/0005-Part-Numbering-Schema.md

 ---

 ## Context and Problem Statement
-We must standardize part numbering in order to ensure uniformity in regards to refrencing parts.
+We must standardize part numbering in order to ensure uniformity with regard to referencing parts.
 These part numbers will be used in file names, git operations, budgeting spreadsheets or just in conversation.

 ## Decision Drivers
 * Ease of creation: Creating new part numbers, or typing out a part number in general, should be easy and quick.
-* Readability: One should be able to tell what part it is refrencing.
+* Readability: One should be able to tell what part it is referencing.
-* Uniqueness: Each part number should be unique from any other part that will be created withing the club.
+* Uniqueness: Each part number should be unique from any other part that will be created within the club.

 ## Considered Options
 * Sol-El-1234-5

 ## Decision Outcome
-Chosen option: "Sol-El-1234-5", because its the only option right now.
-Omar and I spent a while trying to determine the best schema and this is what we landed on.
+Chosen option: "Sol-El-1234-5", because it's the only option right now.
+Omar and I spent a while trying to determine the best schema, and this is what we landed on.

 ### Consequences
 * Good, because each part number will be unique.
 (216 Million combinations)